 To make the cream cheese topping mix the following ingredients together in a small bowl:

-- 3 tbsp of cream cheese
+- 3 tablespoon of cream cheese

-- 1 tbsp thick cream
+- 1 tablespoon thick cream

-- 1 tbsp shredded cheese.
+- 1 tablespoon shredded cheese.

 To make a small portion of béchamel sauce: